 7. Reinforcing Organizational Goals and Values

-Team building activities provide a powerful tool for combating workplace complacency.
-By bringing your team together to do things together outside of the typical work environment, it will create connections that help team members better understand each other, and company goals.
+Team building events provide a powerful tool for combating workplace complacency.
+By bringing your team together to do things together outside of the typical work environment, it will create connections that help team members better understand each other and company goals.

 Team Contributor